-There are five individual tests that make up the GED tests.
-Each of the five tests covers one subject area, including writing, reading, social studies, science and mathematics.
-Most tests are 50 questions in length, but the reading test is only 40 questions and the writing test includes an additional written essay portion.
+There are four individual tests that make up the GED tests.
+Each of the four tests covers one subject area, including language arts, social studies, science and mathematics.
+Most tests are 50 questions in length.
 The test is timed with a set amount of time allotted for each section.

 Preparation for the GED

 Due to the fact that the GED tests are based upon the current graduation standards for high school seniors, many people need some refresher courses in some of the topics covered on the tests.
 Maryland offers a free preparation program sponsored by the Department of Labor, Licensing and Regulation and the U.S. Department of Education.